TDoust/M2_12VIO/examples/M2_IO/README.md

 	The goal here is to be able to dynamically measure how much power 1 or all currently ON external device are using & ensure that the total power used from the OBD2 port does not exceed X amps and blow the car's OBD2 fuse or the main fuse (F1 2.6A) on the Macchina M2.

+The functions
+	Supply_Volts(), Read_12VIO(IO_Pin) return uncalibarated milliVolt values & for most users these values will be close enough.
+	The reason for needing to carry out calibrartion is due to vaiances in resistor values & other component tolerances.
+	Should the end user require more accurate values then calibration will be required.
+	The calibration is carried out by appling a known value say 12VDC to the input & measure this with a good quality voltmeter & comparing this value to the value output from the M2 via the SerialUSB.print() function to the console.
+Once these 2 values are obtained then go to the M2_12VIO::Init_12VIO() function line 262 "Calibrated_Vehicle_Volts_Scaler" & line 267 "Calibrated_Analog_IO_Scaler"
+	& change the values Measured Value & Displayed Value.
+Once these values have been changed then go to the appropriate functions
+	M2_12VIO::Supply_Volts() line 402 & change the Calibrated_Vehicle_Volts_Scaler to UnCalibrated_Vehicle_Volts_Scaler for the Vehicle Voltage.
+	M2_12VIO::Read_12VIO(uint32_t IO_Pin) line 425 & change the Calibrated_Analog_IO_Scaler to UnCalibrated_Analog_IO_Scaler for the 6 Analogue inputs.

+# External Testing Components Required:
+	The Examples sketches were tested by installing LEDS with suitably sized current limiting resistors in series with the LED connected from the 26pin SOURCE pin output to 0Volt pin on the 26 pin connector for the 3 SOURCE pins & LEDS with current limiting resistors connected from the 26pin 12Vio supply to the SINK pin.
+	For External Button inputs a push button was connected from the 26pin 12Vio supply to a analogue input to simulate an external button.
+	For Analogue inputs a varaiable voltage was connected to one of the Analogue inputs simulating an external Analogue input.
+	The 2 User Buttons Button1 & Button2 on board the M2 hardware were used for selecting diferent functions.
+	Enjoy the library & i hope it is of use to everyone.
+	Tony

 * Instance M2_12VIO::
 * Functions: